moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 ## Authentication

-The protocol SHOULD have capabilities asides from TLS mutual authentication to allow hosts to authenticate one another, this should be kept simple but robust in nature to prevent attacks like credential brute-forcing.
+The protocol SHOULD have capabilities beyond what QUIC provides to allow hosts to authenticate one another, this should be kept simple but robust in nature to prevent attacks like credential brute-forcing.

+TODO: More details are required here

 # Non-requirements